Learn-TypeScript/drug-n-drop/README.md

     `resolve`: Tell wbp, which file extensions to add to the imports.

-    `devtools: "inline-source-map"`: extract the source-map files and add them to the bundle.
+    `devtool: "inline-source-map"`: extract the source-map files and add them to the bundle.

-    To use webpack, go to package.json and add: "`build": "webpack",` in the scripts.
+    To use webpack, go to `package.json` and add: "`build": "webpack",` in the scripts.
+Then you can "npm run build".

     [156].
 Finishing the Setup & Adding webpack-dev-server.